 Not long after, at the urging of his friends and restaurant patrons, Stubb began hand bottling his sauce in Joe and Sharon Ely’s home using jam jars and whiskey bottles corked with jalapenos.
 Joe took some of Stubb’s sauce with him to a performance on Late Night with David Letterman, sharing it with the staff and the famous host.
 The buzz about Stubb’s sauces then caught on like a West Texas brush fire, and Stubb himself was invited to be on the show.
 When Letterman asked him what made his sauce so good, Stubb famously answered, “Love and happiness.”

-Today, Stubb lives on in his all-natural sauces, marinades and rubs, continuing to make people feel good all over the world.
-Though he started with only one sauce, Stubb’s full line now contains 6 sauces, 4 marinades, 2 injectable marinades, 5 rubs, a moppin’ sauce and a wing sauce, all of which bring Legendary Texas Flavor to any meal.
+Today, Stubb’s heritage lives on in his legendary sauces, marinades and rubs, continuing to make people feel good all over the world.
+Though he started with only one sauce, Stubb’s full line now contains 7 sauces, 5 marinades, 2 injectable marinades, 5 rubs, 4 cookin’ sauces, a moppin’ sauce and a wing sauce, all of which bring Legendary Texas Flavor to any meal.